binhnguyennus/awesome-scalability/README.md

 An updated and curated list of selected readings to illustrate High Scalability, High Availability, High Stability, High Performance, and High Intelligence Back-end Designs.
 Concepts are explained in the articles of notable engineers (Jeff Dean, Werner Vogels, James Hamilton, etc) and credible references.
 Case studies are taken from battle-tested systems those are serving millions to billions of users.

-#### What if your Back-end went slow?
+#### What if your Back-end went slow :traffic_light:
 > Understand your problems: performance problem (slow for a single user) or scalability problem (fast for a single user but slow under heavy load) by reviewing [design principles](#principles).
 You can also check some [talks](#talks) of elite engineers from tech giants to see how they build and scale their systems.

-#### What if your Back-end went down?
+#### What if your Back-end went down :construction:
 > "Even if you lose all one day, you can build all over again if you retain your calm!" - Thuan Pham, CTO at Uber Technologies Inc.

-#### For future CTO of the next Uber :)
+#### For you, CTO of the next Uber, who will conquer this world soon :rocket:
-> Checking out some [interview notes](#interview) and [architectures with diagrams](#architectures) to get a comprehensive view.
+> Make yourself a coffee.
+Then, checking out some [interview notes](#interview) and [architectures with diagrams](#architectures) to get a comprehensive view.
 Before designing your system on whiteboard, you must understand thoroughly fundamental building blocks (IPC, OSI, TCP/IP, DLM, etc).
 It is even better to take a course on Distributed Systems or Distributed Computing.
 Good luck!

-#### Community Power
+#### Community Power :mountain_cableway::aerial_tramway:

 > Contributions are greatly welcome!
 You may want to take a look at the [contribution guidelines](CONTRIBUTING.md).

-> If you find this project helpful, please share [on Twitter](https://ctt.ec/V8B2p) or [on Weibo](http://t.cn/RnjFLCB) so more people can be helped!
+> If you find this project helpful, please share on your chat groups, [on Twitter](https://ctt.ec/V8B2p), or [on Weibo](http://t.cn/RnjFLCB) so more people can be helped!
 Thank you, bro :thumbsup: Happy coding :hibiscus:

 ## Contents
 - [Principles](#principles)